top of page

 Who do piano technicians work for?

-The vast majority of piano technicians are self-employed, mostly sole-proprietors or single member LLCs.
+The vast majority (approximately 75%) of piano technicians are self-employed, mostly sole-proprietors or single member LLCs.
 However, there are quite a few staff positions available for piano technicians as well, mostly with other established technicians or universities and music schools.

 Does the course include the necessary tools?

-How long does the course take to complete?
+How long does the school take to complete?

 Do you provide hands-on training opportunities?

 Yes!
 Several times a year, current students will be given the opportunity to come and train in-person, either in group settings or one-on-one.
 More details will be given to students as the yearly schedule is established.
+If you are interested in getting in-person feedback from a real-life piano technician, please contact us and ask to be put on the early access list.

 Will the VA pay for me to go through the school?